Joe-Collins-1986/BitWise-DRF/README.md

 <details>
     <summary style="font-weight:bold">Logout View</summary>

-The Logout view was added under the Code Institute instructions to resolve a known issue with the dj-rest-auth for logged in users out.
+The Logout view was added under the Code Institute instructions to resolve a known issue with the dj-rest-auth for logging users out.

 Features: